Mastering Client Variables: A Pro's Guide

 Advanced Use Cases

-2. Offline Applications For apps with offline capabilities, Client Variables can storetemporary data until synchronization with the server is possible.
+For apps with offline capabilities, Client Variables can store temporary data until synchronisation with the server is possible.

-3. Multi-App Workflows In multi-app ecosystems, Client Variables can transfer databetween apps seamlessly, reducing the need for repeated user inputs.
+In multi-app ecosystems, Client Variables can transfer data between apps seamlessly, reducing the need for repeated user inputs.

 Locating and Managing Client Variables